-A set of manifold gauges will be needed to be able to read the pressures in a HVAC unit.
-Many technicians will carry around two sets of gauges, one for R-22, and one for R-410 and are worried about oil cross contamination.
-Some HVAC technicians will carry more to put on old units they dont want to use their good gauges on.
+A set of gauges will be needed to be able to read the pressures in an HVAC unit.
+Many technicians will carry around two sets of gauges, one for R-22, and one for R-410 and are worried about oil cross-contamination.
+Some HVAC technicians will carry more to put on old units they don’t want to use their good gauges on.

 Old school technicians most likely will never upgrade to the new digital gauges, but there are benefits to them.
 Like with any of these tools, it comes down to personal preference and what you feel comfortable with to get the job done.

-Starting out in HVAC residential than you can get by with a singles manifold gauge set that can read R22 and R410a.
+Starting out in HVAC residential than you can get by with a manifold gauge set that can read R22 and R410a.

 Many companies will have a vacuum pump that you can use but there are some that don’t.
 Vacuum pumps rated by the CFM (Cubic Feet a minute) and stages.

 Stage 1 pumps work but take longer and are a bit nosier.

 Stage 2 pumps can pull a vacuum down quicker and to a lower micron.